sashajenner/f5p/README.md

 ## Pre-requisites

 - A computer-cluster composed of devices running Linux connected to each other preferably using Ethernet.
+See [related project](https://github.com/hasindu2008/nanopore-cluster) for further information about how to setup a Rock64 cluster for this purpose.
 - One of the devices will act as the *head node* to issue commands to other *worker nodes*.
 - A shared network mounted storage for storing data.
 - SSH key based access from head node to worker nodes.
-- Optionally you may configure [ansible](https://docs.ansible.com/ansible/latest/index.html) to automate configuration tasks to all worker nodes.
+- (Recommended) [Ansible](https://docs.ansible.com/ansible/latest/index.html) set up to automate configuration tasks to all worker nodes.

 </br>